 Best Times to Visit the Grand Canyon

 The best time to visit the Grand Canyon is during spring and fall.
-Summer is the busiest season for the park, as hordes of tourists take advantage of the sunny weather and time off together.
+Summer is the busiest season for the park, as hordes of tourists take advantage of the sunny weather and time off from work and school.

 April through May, and September through November, are the prime times to visit the park.
-The crowds are thin, and the weather is temperate staying around 60F day in and out.
+The crowds are thin, and the weather is temperate, staying around 60F during the day and maybe dipping down to 40s at night.

 Spring weather is dry and usually between 50-80F depending on where you visit inside the park.
 It’s also wildflower season, and a great chance to appreciate the unique flora that surrounds the canyon.